 Narcotics Anonymous (NA) describes itself as a “nonprofit fellowship or society of men and women for whom drugs had become a major problem.”
 Narcotics Anonymous uses a traditional 12-step model that has been expanded and developed for people with varied substance abuse issues, and is the second-largest 12-step organization.
 As of May 2016, there were more than 67,000 NA meetings in 139 countries.
 (Text and logo from Wikipedia.)

-Alcoholics Anonymous meets at Trinity on Mondays at 8:00 pm, Wednesdays at 7:30 pm and Saturdays at 8:30 am.
+Alcoholics Anonymous meets at Trinity on Mondays at 8:00 pm, and Wednesdays at 7:30 pm.
 Alcoholics Anonymous Women's Meeting is on Tuesdays at 7:30pm.
-There is also a Narcotics Anonymous meeting on Thursdays at 8pm, and on Saturdays at 8:00 pm.
+There is also a Narcotics Anonymous meeting on Thursdays at 6pm, and on Saturdays at 7pm.
 These groups use the entrance from Water Street.